 Some parrot owners make their own parrot foods, while others supplement the more traditional commercial formulas with fresh foods that they prepare themselves.
 Some of the best parrot food supplements are those that you make at home in your own kitchen.
 You can guarantee the quality and the freshness.
 The list of fresh foods that are healthy for parrots includes:

 - Organic vegetables steamed or served raw

-- Whole grains or pseudo-grains including oats, barley, rice, quinoa, amaranth, teff, and buckwheat.
-These foods are cooked, cooled and offered to your parrot.
+- Whole grains or pseudo-grains include oats, barley, rice, quinoa, amaranth, teff, and buckwheat.
+These foods are cooked, cooled, and offered to your parrot.